AllForOne13/CloudyOrSunnyLetsSee/README.md

 Aquire desire location compare condinates and status to correlating regions.

 ## Questions
-If ypu have any questions, please reach out via email:kwamecraven@gmail.com You can also get at me on GitHub: [undefined](http://github.com/undefined)
+Concerns or questions, please reach out via email:kwamecraven@gmail.com You can also get at me on GitHub: [undefined](http://github.com/undefined)